RunestoneInteractive/java4python/_sources/Java4Python/whylearnjava.rst

 Why Learn Java?
 Why not C or C++?
 ---------------------------------

-    -  Java is the most widely taught programming language.

-    -  Java is more popular

-    -  Java is industrial strength and used for large systems by large groups of people

-    -  If you know Java, learning C++ is easy.
+It is easier to learn to create interesting programs in Java than in C or C++, for several reasons:

-Java is an enormous language.
-There are over 3,700 different classes included in the Java 6 Standard Edition.
-We could not begin to scratch the surface of these classes even if we devoted all 2,700 minutes of class time that we have in a semester.
-However, Java is very powerful and we will write some very powerful programs this semester.
+- Java includes a larger standard library than C or C++, which means that sophisticated programs can be created in Java without including external dependencies.
+Java has over 4,000 different classes included in the Java 14 Standard Edition.
+We could not begin to scratch the surface of these classes even if we devoted all of class time!
+However, we will cover many useful and powerful features of the Java standard library this semester.

+-  Java incorporates automatic garbage collection of memory, whereas C and C++ programs typically include some degree of manual memory management.
+This makes programming in those languages more challenging.

+- C++'s syntax is more complicated than Java's, making it more difficult to learn.
+For example, C++ supports a feature called operator overloading, which makes it possible to change the behavior of operators like ``+``.
+This can make it more difficult to understand what a C++ program is doing.

+Certainly, C and C++ are important languages, and are worth learning.
+But for these and other reasons, we've decided to use Java for this course.
+Learning Java will be a good preparation for learning these and other languages!

+.. rubric:: Footnotes

+.. [#pythonSpeed] Although Python code is generally slower than Java and C++ code, in practice Python programs can achieve equivalent performance.
+This can be done by compiling Python code to C code (see: `Cython <https://cython.org>`_) or by calling high-performance libraries from Python (e.g., `NumPy <https://numpy.org>`_, `scikit-learn <https://scikit-learn.org/stable/>`_, etc.).
+So native language performance is just one criteria to consider when deciding which language to use for a program.